jspooner/elasticsearch.github.com/tutorials/_posts/2012-03-19-deploying-elasticsearch-with-chef-solo.markdown

 ![Check Instance Details](/tutorials/images/chef-solo/check-instance-details.png)

-Then you can click “Launch” to create and start your server.
+Now you can click “Launch” to create and start your server.

 While the server is being created in EC2, we will copy the SSH key downloaded from AWS console to the `tmp/` directory of this project and make sure it has proper permissions: